 Outreach and Educational Programs

 Working with women and men who grieve the loss of a pregnancy or infant can be a challenge for any professional.
-What do grieving parents want and expect from their caregivers?
+What do the bereaved want and expect from their caregivers?
 How can professionals best support their grieving patients/clients?

 RTS Bereavement Training